flinker-app/docsfx/docs/share-app-setup.md

 ---
-title: SHARE App Permission Setup
+title: Protect app Permission Setup
-description: A comprehensive guide for admins to set up SharePoint and Microsoft Teams permissions using the SHARE app.
+description: A comprehensive guide for admins to set up SharePoint and Microsoft Teams permissions using the Protect app.
-keywords: SHARE app, SharePoint, Microsoft Teams, permissions, setup, guide
+keywords: Protect app, SharePoint, Microsoft Teams, permissions, setup, guide
 canonical_url: https://docs.flinker.app/docs/share-app-setup.html
 ---

-# User Documentation for the SHARE App permission setup
+# User Documentation for the Protect app permission setup

 This guide is intended to help admins to setup SharePoint and Microsoft Teams permissions based on a permissions template which is often a permission matrix in an Excel table, e.g. an Excel table with user groups, folder structure and the prefered access rights for each user group and folders.